Textualize/textual/docs/widgets/text_area.md

 ##### Cursor movement methods

-The [`move_cursor`][textual.widgets._text_area.TextArea.move_cursor] method allows you to move the cursor to a new location while selecting text, or move the cursor while keeping it centered on screen.
+The [`move_cursor`][textual.widgets._text_area.TextArea.move_cursor] method allows you to move the cursor to a new location while selecting text, or move the cursor and scroll to keep it centered.

 ```python
 # Move the cursor from its current location to row index 4,